sak1sham/gap-sites-prediction/README.md

 conda env create -f environment.yml pip install -r requirements.txt
 ```
-This repository was created using conda version 4.10.3.
+This repository was created using conda version 4.10.3, and python 3.8.